-QNB's conservative credit policy and effective utilisation of risk management tools has enabled the QNB Group to maintain a high quality loan portfolio, despite the continuing global financial crisis.
-As a result, QNB has managed to avoid any material adverse impact from such financial crisis.
-QNB had a non-performing loan ratio (the ratio of non-performing loans to gross loans) of 1.3 per cent. as at 31 December 2012 and 1.6 per cent. as at 30 September 2013, with a corresponding loan loss coverage ratio (the ratio of allowance for impairment of loans and advances to non-performing loans) of 114.8 per cent. as at 31 December 2012 and 118.8 per cent. as at 30 September 2013.
-Moreover, as at 31 December 2012 and 30 September 2013, QNB's total capital adequacy ratio stood at 21.0 per cent. and 14.6 per cent., respectively, which is above the 10 per cent. minimum threshold set by the QCB and the 8 per cent. minimum threshold set by the Basel II capital adequacy directives.
-In addition, QNB's total assets increased by QR70.2 billion (US\$19.3 billion), or 19.1 per cent., from QR366.9 billion (US\$100.8 billion) as at 31 December 2012 to QR437.0 billion (US\$120.1 billion) as at 30 September 2013.
+QNB's conservative credit policy and effective utilisation of risk management tools has enabled the QNB Group to maintain a high quality loan portfolio.
+QNB had a non-performing loan ratio (the ratio of non-performing loans to gross loans) of 1.8 per cent. as at 31 December 2016 and 1.8 per cent. as at 30 September 2017, with a corresponding loan loss coverage ratio (the ratio of allowance for impairment of loans and advances to non-performing loans) of 113.9 per cent. as at 31 December 2016 and 110.6 per cent. as at 30 September 2017.
+Moreover, as at 31 December 2016 and 30 September 2017, QNB's total capital adequacy ratio stood at 16.0 per cent. and 15.4 per cent., respectively, which is above the 14.75 per cent. minimum threshold set by the QCB Basel III requirements (including a capital conservation buffer of 2.5 per cent, the applicable DSIB buffer and the ICAAP capital charge) for the year ending 31 December 2017.
+The QCB currently implements a minimum threshold of 14.75 per cent. (including a capital conservation buffer of 2.5 per cent., the applicable DSIB buffer and the ICAAP capital charge) under QCB Basel III requirements.
+In addition, QNB's total assets increased by QR72.3 billion (U.S.\$19.9 billion), or 10.1 per cent., from QR719.7 billion (U.S.\$197.7 billion) as at 31 December 2016 to QR792.0 billion (U.S.\$217.6 billion) as at 30 September 2017.

-As a result of QNB's historically strong operating performance and financial condition, QNB has the highest credit rating among banks operating in Qatar and is among the highest rated banks in the GCC and MENA region with current long-term ratings of Aa3 (Moody's), A+ (Standard & Poor's), A+ (Fitch) and AA- (Capital Intelligence).
-In addition, QNB has demonstrated its ability to raise additional capital through its May 2011 US\$3.5 billion rights offer (which was fully subscribed), and its ability to issue debt instruments through its November 2010 US\$1.5 billion bond offering, its February 2012 US\$1.0 billion debt issuance under the Programme, its November 2012 US\$1.0 billion debt issuance under the Programme.
-In May 2013, QNB was ranked as "The world's strongest bank" by Bloomberg markets.
+As a result of QNB's historically strong operating performance and financial condition, QNB has the highest credit rating among banks operating in Qatar and is among the highest rated banks in the GCC and MENA region with current long-term ratings of Aa3 (Moody's), A (S&P), A+ (Fitch) and AA- (Capital Intelligence).
+In addition, QNB has demonstrated its ability to raise additional capital through its May 2011 U.S.\$3.5 billion rights offer (which was fully subscribed), and its ability to issue debt instruments through its February 2012 U.S.\$1.0 billion debt issuance under the Programme, its November 2012 U.S.\$1.0 billion debt issuance under the Programme, its October 2013 U.S.\$1.5 billion debt issuance under the Programme, its May 2016 U.S.\$1.1 billion debt issuance under the Programme and its August 2016 U.S.\$1.0 billion debt issuance under the Programme.
+Additionally, in May 2016, QNB entered into a EUR 2.25 billion senior unsecured term loan facility with a syndicate of international banks and, in June 2016, QNB issued its inaugural QR10 billion Additional Tier 1 Perpetual Capital Notes, which represented the largest issuance of Tier 1 capital instruments in the MEA region to date.
+Since 2013, QNB has been ranked as one of the world's strongest banks by Bloomberg Markets and has consistently been rated as one of the safest banks in the emerging markets, according to the Global Finance Magazine.
+The QNB brand has also maintained its ranking as the most valuable bank brand in the MEA region and ranked 60th globally, with a brand value of U.S.\$3.8 billion in addition to attaining the highest rating of AA+ in brand strength, making it the only Qatari banking brand among the world's top 100, according to Brand Finance magazine.